pablofernandezbonnett/learning/glossary.md

 ## Application Patterns & Architecture

+### Invariant
+**A business rule that must always stay true.** Not a math word for its own sake, but a way to name the rule your system is protecting.

+**Practical use:** "The checkout invariant is that one purchase intent must not create two final orders.
+The payment invariant is that we must not capture the same payment twice."

+### Idempotency
+**A property where repeating the same request does not create a second business result by accident.** If a client retries `POST /payments` with the same request key, the system should return the same outcome instead of charging again.

+**Practical use:** "Webhook handlers must be idempotent because providers can redeliver the same event several times."

+### Source of Truth
+**The durable system whose final state you trust when several layers disagree.**
+Caches, search indexes, and read models can be useful, but they are often not the final authority for business correctness.

+**Practical use:** "Postgres is the source of truth for order state.
+Redis helps with speed, but if Redis and Postgres disagree, Postgres wins."

+### Delivery Semantics
+**The actual guarantee a queue or broker gives you about message delivery.**
+This is where terms like `at-most-once`, `at-least-once`, ordering, and duplicate delivery matter.

+**Practical use:** "Kafka gives us at-least-once delivery by default in this flow, so consumers must handle duplicates safely."

+### Backpressure
+**A form of natural slowing or throttling when a producer is faster than a consumer.** Without backpressure, queues grow without bound and latency or memory usage can explode.

+**Practical use:** "A bounded queue gives the worker pool backpressure: once the queue is full, producers slow down instead of flooding the system forever."

+### Graceful Degradation
+**A fallback mode where the system still gives a reduced but useful response instead of failing completely.** This is different from pretending there is no problem.

+**Practical use:** "If the recommendation service is down, the product page can still load without recommendations.
+That is graceful degradation."

 ### CQRS
 **Command Query Responsibility Segregation.** Separating the write model (Commands — CREATE, UPDATE, DELETE) from the read model (Queries — SELECT).
 The read model can be a denormalized